nicopap/cuicui/design_doc/richtext/nested_modify.md

 - Static culling spuriously deletes `Modify` that only depends on bindings.

 Solution: Do not cull `Modify` that only depends on bindings.

+## Fix the range dependency mask

+Problem:  `root_mask` is underspecified.
+We want to:

+- Leave alone nested binding modifier that do not depend on parent
+- Leave alone nested static modifier that do not depend on any parent

+Currently, we add sections that both depend on static and binding modifiers to the `root_mask`.

+`root_mask` loses the distinction between static and binding modifiers.
+We can use it for f2m modifiers, but we can't use it for b2m, since it would leave out all of what the binding touches.

+We can't drop the b2ms from the `root_mask`, because then we would update the binding deps, when they shouldn't be updated.

+### Modifier-specific masks

+We could use a `JaggedBitset`, one entry per `ModifyIndex`.
+Each row is the mask for range of the modify. would need to increment by modify.range.start for it to work.

+Consider skipping it for modify of range length = 1.
+Avoids deferrencing the `JaggedBitset` just to learn it has size 0 always.

+However, still need to have an index in `JaggedBitset`, otherwise desync between `ModifyIndex` and it.

+This seems a lot.
+We need to store an additional u32 per modifier, and when relevant we have to dereference **two** slices!

+But I don't see an alternative.
+Short of storing a `Bitset` in each `Modifer`, which would increase by 16 bytes the size of each `Modifier`.

+#### m2m-specific masks

+We can't limit this to modifiers that trigger dependecies, because with culling, we just remove static modifiers.

+#### Implementaiton

+We should create the static mask per Modifier, same place as we cull statics.

+_M0 masks M1_ when:
+_M0 child of M1_
+and ∃ _c_ ∈ _M1.C_,
+  _c_ ∈ _M0.C_
+  and _c_ ∉ _M0.D_

+- For each `modifier` following this one:
+  - If `modifier` range is subset of this one and masks it:
+    - Add the range to the mask,
+    - (opt) Skip all next `modifier`s in that range